pu-orfe/page-stream/README.md

 For the demo:

 - Docker
-- 8 CPU Cores (available to Docker)
+- 8 CPU Cores
-- 16GB of RAM (available to Docker)
+- 16GB of RAM

 ## Quick Demo